Sucharithachowdary/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 ### Procedure
 ```
+/* 1.Using nand gates and wires construct sr flip flop.

+2.Repeat same steps to construct JK,D,T flipflops.

+3.Find Rtl logic and timing diagram for all flipflops.

-/* write all the steps invloved */
+4.end the program. */
 ```

 ### PROGRAM